Sydney-Informatics-Hub/rna-seq-pt2-quarto/notebooks/7_R_DEGenes_to_functional_enrichments_clusProf.md

 </div>

-### ClusterProfiler for Gene Ontology (GO) over-representation analysis
+### Gene Ontology (GO) over-representation analysis
 - We will be using the R-package clusterProfiler to perform over-representation analysis on GO terms.
 - The tool takes as input a list of significant genes (DEGs in this case) and a background gene list to perform statistical enrichment analysis using hypergeometric testing.
 - The basic arguments allow the user to select the appropriate organism and GO ontology (BP, CC, MF) to test.

-- Prepare input.
+#### Prepare input and filter for up and down regulated genes
-- Filter for significant up and down regulated genes by P adjust and log fold change.
+- Filter by padjust and log fold change.

 ```r
 # P adj < 0.05